 The graphing is optional in determining the sites of the mystery classes.

-However, I’ll tell you the secret, as you are graphing each week, you’ll notice they are all moving towards a central point.
+However, I’ll tell you the secret, as you are graphing each week, you’ll notice they are all moving toward a central point.
 On the Spring Equinox, all the lines will converge which demonstrates how day and night are roughly 12 hours each all over the world that day.

 You can participate without the graphing, but it just adds another layer of understanding.